The Box (Australian TV series): Guest cast

 Colleen Hewett appeared as herself resident singer on 'Big Night Out' singing Roberta Flack song "The First Time Ever I Saw Your Face" in the TV pilot movie episode.
-Hewett was also featured in episode 351 in 1975, again as herself singing on 'Big Night Out'.
+Hewett was also featured in episode 351 in 1975, again as herself singing on Big Night Out.

-Deborra-Lee Furness appeared as a recurring one-line extra in episodes produced in late 1974.
+Deborra-Lee Furness appeared as a recurring one-line extra ('Debbie') in episodes produced in late 1974 and can be seen in the background of many scenes at this time.

 Cast notes

 Judy Nunn, Barrie Barkla, Ken James, Ken Snodgrass and Lois Ramsay appeared throughout the series' entire run.
 Barrie Barkla worked at a TV station (CTC-7 in Canberra) before moving to Melbourne to play his role as the station manager in The Box.
 After The Box finished Barkla moved to Perth where he worked as a presenter for the Nine Network station STW-9.

 Peter Regan, who played the part of TV host Gary Burke, went on to become host of ABC's Quest variety series in 1976–78.